Yasir Naqvi: Ontario provincial politics

 In March 2013, an article appeared in the Toronto Sun which claimed that Naqvi had endorsed an Islamist book on men physically punishing their wives.
 The following day in the National Post, Naqvi denied having endorsed the book.
 The Post reported that "Naqvi acknowledged that he wrote a letter of support for the book two years ago, but says he didn't read it….
 The minister says he also didn't authorize the use of his name or comments in the "reviews" section of the book."
+Naqvi said that he wrote a congratulatory note to the author for the publication but had not read the book nor endorsed the messaging within it.
+He also made a statement where he strongly condemned violence against women and stated, "I believe that abuse of any kind is unacceptable and I do not share the views expressed in this book".

 In February 2013, when Kathleen Wynne took over as Premier, she appointed Naqvi to her first cabinet as Minister of Labour.
 After the June 2014 election, Naqvi was moved to the position of Minister of Community Safety and Correctional Services and Government House Leader.
-In 2016 Naqvi and the Ontario Government were criticized for the state of provincial prisons and the human rights violations of inmates.
+In 2016, Naqvi and the Ontario Government were criticized for the state of provincial prisons and the human rights violations of inmates.